piotrwitek/react-redux-typescript-jspm-starter/README.md

 ## _React v15.3.1 / Redux v3.5.2 / TypeScript v2.0_ - starter-kit
-#### __(Hot-Reload / React-Router / Seamless-Immutable / Fetch API / JSPM / SystemJS / Rollup)__
+#### __Hot-Reload / React-Router / Seamless-Immutable / Fetch API / JSPM  (SystemJS & Rollup)__

-> ##### Futuristic, production-ready development environment for building _Component-Driven, Flux Single Page Applications with React, Redux and TypeScript_ - utilizing power of Static Type Checking, ES2016, Async/Await, ES Modules, Linting, Reliable Hot-Reload, Git-Hooks, in browser (on-the-fly) transpilation, bundling with Rollup - powered by JSPM / SystemJS / Rollup.
+> ##### Futuristic, production-ready development environment for building _Component-Driven, Flux Single Page Applications with React, Redux and TypeScript_ - utilizing power of Static Type Checking, ES2016, Async/Await, ES Modules, Linting, Reliable Hot-Reload, Git-Hooks, in browser (on-the-fly) transpilation, bundling with Rollup - powered by JSPM (SystemJS & Rollup).

 ### Demo: http://piotrwitek.github.io/react-redux-typescript-starter-kit/

 ### Features
 - CLEAN - minimal dependencies, no clutter!
 - NO-SETUP - working out-of-the-box (more in Usage section below...)
-- RELIABLE HOT-RELOAD - dev server with `systemjs-hot-reloader` - highly reliable and scalable with increasing modules count (more in Notes section below...)
+- RELIABLE HOT-RELOAD - dev server with hot-reload using [jspm-hmr](https://www.npmjs.com/package/jspm-hmr) - highly reliable and scalable with increasing modules count (more in Notes section below...)
 - GREAT-TYPESCRIPT-EXPERIENCE - in browser (on-the-fly) loading / no transpilation step / no bundling step
 - TYPESAFE-API-CALLS - type checking (request and response object) in calls to REST API, no more problems with service contracts
 - REACT-BEST-PRACTICES - no mixins / no ref strings / no method binding - instead ES Class Fields / no function creation in render methods / render lists in dedicated components / don't use array index as key / ES6 style PureRenderMixin with PureComponent